ILLVAN/darts/README.md

 # darts
-A simple Python multiplayer console dart counter with some musical support.
+A simple python3 multiplayer console dart counter with some musical support. [wav files not uploaded for copyright reasons, use any wav samples]
 ILLVAN 2020.